-PE0603755N.
+PE#0603755N.
 This program funds efforts dedicated to the enhancement of ship self-defense against anti-ship threats.
-Its primary focus is on the development of technologies, systems, and procedures necessary to defeat the evolving anti-ship cruise missile threat.
-These projects focus on ship defense improvements through the development of advanced concepts and capabilities which will enhance both defense in depth of ships in a force and self-defense of individual ships in a littoral war fighting environment.
+Its primary focus is on the development of technologies, systems and procedures necessary to defeat the evolving anti-ship cruise missile threat.
+These projects focus on ship defense improvements through the development of advanced concepts and capabilities which will enhance both the depth of defense of ships in a force and the self-defense of individual ships in a littoral war fighting environment.

-Cooperative Engagement Capability (CEC), Project U2039, was a major effort to develop concepts for coordinating all battle force sensors into a single, real-time, composite track picture having fire control quality.
-It has become a stand-alone Program Element.
+Cooperative Engagement Capability (CEC), Project U2039, was a major effort to develop concepts for coordinating all battle force sensors into a single, real-time, composite track picture having fire-control quality.
+It has become a stand-alone program element.

 Project U2133 is a Quick Reaction Combat Capability (QRCC) development of multi-sensor integration and kill coordination efforts which will improve the performance of current systems.
-U2184 Force Anti-Air Warfare Coordination Technology (FACT) is also a development of technology improvements for current systems.
+U2184 Force Anti-Air Warfare Coordination Technology (FACT) also involves development of technology improvements for current systems.

-PE0604755N.
-This program element became effective in FY94 and consolidated Ship Self-Defense (SSD) efforts.
+PE#0604755N.
+This program element became effective in FY94 and consolidated ship self-defense (SSD) efforts.
 The unified approach improved planning for and management of these efforts, exploiting the synergistic relationship inherent in each.
 These projects are directed by a single program manager in Program Executive Office for Theater Air Defense.

 Analysis and demonstration established that surface defense based on single-sensor detection, point-to-point control architecture is marginally effective against the current and projected Anti-Ship Cruise Missile (ACM) threats.
-The supersonic sea-skimming missile reduces the effective battle space to the horizon and the available reaction time to less than 30-seconds, from first opportunity to detect until the ACM impacts its target ship.
+The supersonic sea-skimming missile reduces the effective battle space to the horizon and the available reaction time is less than 30 seconds from first opportunity to detect until the ACM impacts its target ship.

-Against such a threat, multi-sensor integration is needed for effective detection. parallel processing is essential to reduce reaction time to acceptable levels and to provide vital coordination/integration of hardkill and softkill assets, and improvements in terminal gun system effectiveness and in missile kinematics, control and homing accuracy are required for successful hardkill engagement.
+Against such a threat, multi-sensor integration is needed for effective detection.
+Parallel processing is essential to reduce reaction time to acceptable levels and to provide vital coordination/integration of hardkill and softkill assets.
+Improvements in terminal gun system effectiveness and in missile kinematics, control and homing accuracy are required for successful hardkill engagement.